 Master of Arts in Marriage & Family Therapy – Child and Adolescent Family Therapy

-Marriage and Family Therapy often involves children and teens.
-So, this program focuses on working with young people using a family therapy approach.
+Marriage and Family Therapy involves children and teens.
+So, this program looks at how to work with young people using a family therapy approach.
 100 hours of clinical experience are required.

 - Family Therapy with Adolescents